chauhankiran/fermium/README.md

   ```bash
   $ npm start
   ```
 9. If everything goes fine, you should have the running application at http://localhost:3000.
-Go ahead and create an account by visiting the register page and explore the application!
+Go ahead and login with account created by seeder (or you can create one from Register page) and explore the application!
 Happy hacking!

 ### Tech Stack